The data challenge

 As shown on the map in Figure 2, it is also possible to identify streets with high vegetation, or dense parking offer.
 It is interesting to see how multiple streets have a high percentage of “sky”.
 This may be due to wide streets and large open spaces, such as around the Pinakothek, or simply because most cameras were pointing to the sky.

-Either way, we went even further!
+Regardless, we decided to go even further!
 We did not want to analyze only one neighborhood in Munich.
 We wanted to capture the entire city, or even extend to other cities where GOAT is currently in use.
 Our first challenge was to call the API for larger areas.
 To overcome it, we developed a function to divide the area into a grid of smaller squares.

 The function also incorporates tiny time breaks in between the squares, so we would not overload the servers.
-Afterward, we join the extracted information from all the squares into a single JSON file.
+Afterwards, we joined the extracted information from all the squares into a single JSON file.

 The second challenge was related to the parameter for the API.
 Depending on the data required, the API needs a different set of parameters that has to be changed manually.
 To solve it, we filtered our own library of objects from the complete list of the Mapillary API Documentation.